Student Delegates

 To apply for a Student Delegate position, submit the following to studentrep@appliedsportpsych.org:

-- Application form - The Student Delegate application deadline is November 10, 2023.
+- Application form - The Student Delegate application opens on September 1 and will close on December 1, 2024.

 -